fbpx

 How much private equity dry powder is there?

-Dry powder in private equity sits around $3.7 trillion from the end of 2022.
-Private equity buyout funds are the leading category in terms of dry powder levels with $1.1 billion in committed capital reserves.
-As Bain & Company points out, the rare appealing deal will attract intense competition from bidders.
+The rare appealing deal will attract intense competition from bidders.
 In 2022, 65% of North American buyouts involved multiple bidders or a formal auction process.
-With a dearth of appealing deals hitting the market, dry powder levels should stay stubbornly high throughout 2023.
+With a dearth of appealing deals hitting the market, dry powder levels remained stubbornly high throughout 2023, and likely will through 2024 as well – though it’s possible a friendlier deal environment could slow its growth or even drop it.

-Meanwhile, in the venture capital industry, dry powder levels clocked in at $298.5 billion as of September 30, 2022 – another figure that is likely to remain high as startup demand for capital has outpaced supply by 2.1x.
-In 2023, capital is not as cheap as it once was, and the growth-at-all-costs outlook is no longer widely embraced in venture capital, according to Pitchbook.
+Meanwhile, in the venture capital industry, dry powder levels clocked in at $321 billion – another figure that is likely to remain high as startup demand for capital has outpaced supply by 2.1x.
+In recent years, capital has not come as cheap as it once did, and the growth-at-all-costs outlook is no longer widely embraced in venture capital, according to Pitchbook.
 This shifting dynamic lends itself to better investor terms for the VC managers with high dry powder levels, with those benefits also trickling down to their LPs.

 Dry powder levels